Alfresco/docs-alfresco/content-services/latest/release/index.md

 ### Activiti Console removal

 As part of the gradual decommissioning of the embedded workflow engine, the embedded Activiti Workflow Console has been removed from Alfresco Content Services.

+### Changes in JavaScript execution configuration

+In the Alfresco Content Services 7.3.0.1 release, configuration options were introduced to control the execution of JavaScript by the repository.
+With the release of Service Pack 7.3.1, these configuration options have changed.

+See the [JavaScript execution]({% link content-services/latest/config/repository.md %}#javascript-execution) section for the new configuration options.

 ## Deprecated software